Non-Gaussian Geostatistical Modeling using (skew) t Processes: Introduction

 \section{Introduction}

-The geostatistical approach models data coming from a limited number of monitoring stations and possibly temporal instants as a partial realization from a spatio-temporal stochastic process (or random field) defined on the continuum space and time.
-Gaussian stochastic processes are among the most popular tools for analyzing spatial and spatio-temporal data because a mean structure and a valid covariance function completely characterized the associated finite dimensional distribution.
-Additionally, optimal prediction at an unobserved site and temporal instant depends on the knowledge of the covariance function of the process.
+The geostatistical approach models data coming from a limited number of monitoring stations as a partial realization from a spatial stochastic process (or random field) defined on the continuum space.
+Gaussian stochastic processes are among the most popular tools for analyzing spatial data because a mean structure and a valid covariance function completely characterized the associated finite dimensional distribution.
+Additionally, optimal prediction at an unobserved site depends on the knowledge of the covariance function of the process.
 Unfortunately, in many geostatistical applications, including climatology, oceanography, the environment and the study of natural resources, the Gaussian framework is unrealistic because the observed data have specific features such as negative or positive asymmetry and/or heavy tails.

-The focus of this work is on non-Gaussian models for stochastic processes that vary continuously in space or space-time.
+The focus of this work is on non-Gaussian models for stochastic processes that vary continuously in the euclidean space, even if the proposed methodology can be easily extended to the space-time framework or to the spherical space.
 In particular, we aim to accommodate heavier tails than the ones induced by Gaussian processes and wish to allow possible asymmetry.
 In recent years, different approaches have been proposed in order to analyze these kind of data.
 Transformation of Gaussian (trans-Gaussian) processes is a general method to model non-Gaussian spatial data obtained by applying some nonlinear transformations to the original data \citep{Oliveira_et_al:1997,Allcroft:Glasbey:2003,DeOliveira:2006}.
 Then statistical analyses can be carried out on the transformed data using any techniques available for Gaussian processes.
 However, it can be difficult to find an adequate nonlinear transformation and some appealing properties of the latent Gaussian process may not be inherited by the transformed process.
 A flexible trans-Gaussian process based on the Tukey $g-h$ distribution has been proposed in \cite{Xua:Genton:2017}.

 \cite{Wallin:Bolin:2015} proposed non-Gaussian processes derived from stochastic partial differential equations to model non-Gaussian spatial data.
-Nevertheless this approach is restricted to the Mat\'ern covariance model and its statistical properties are much less understood than those of the Gaussian process.
+However this approach is restricted to the Mat\'ern covariance model with integer smoothness parameter and its statistical properties are much less understood than those of the Gaussian process.